BryanScripter/GEM-CCB/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
+Este projeto está sob a licença!

 ---

-Feito de forma voluntária!
+Desenvolvido de forma voluntária.